xpl/ololog/README.md

 log (('foo'.dim.red + 'bar'.bgBrightCyan).underline)
 ```

-By using built-in shorthand methods (no need to import `ansicolor`, but we lose the ability to colorize only part of the string):
+...or by using the built-in shorthand methods (no need to import `ansicolor`, but we lose the ability to colorize only part of the string):

 ```javascript
 log.red ('red text')